MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 * **Current storage (GB)** - Displays the latest hourly point in time storage in GB by workspace.

-* **Cumulative storage (GB)** - The cumulative billed storage in GB for workspace.
+* **Billed storage (GB)** - The billed storage in GB for workspace.

-* **Cumulative storage (GB) %** -The cumulative billed storage in GB divided by sum of cumulative billed storage in GB for the capacity.
+* **Billed storage %** - The billed storage in GB divided by sum of billed storage in GB for the capacity.

+## Column Charts

+There are two column charts present in this page to show the storage trend for last 30 days.
+By default, both the column charts shows storage information at day level.
+But the hourly distribution can be viewed by drilling down into any day.

-## Daily utilization (GB) by date
+### Storage (GB) by date

 This is a column chart visual which shows average point in time storage in GB by day and hours.

-By default, this visual shows the daily average storage for the entire capacity for last 30 days.
-The hourly distribution can be viewed by drilling into any day.

-## Cumulative storage (GB) by date
+### Cumulative billed storage (GB) by date

 This is a column chart visual which shows cumulative billed storage in GB by day and hours.

-By default, this visual shows the cumulative storage for the entire capacity for last 30 days.
-The hourly distribution can be viewed by drilling into any day.

-## Export Page
+Cumulative billed storage is sum of billed storage from start of date time period to selected date time value.

+>[!NOTE]
-There is an export button on top of the page to go to a new page for exporting data.

-This matrix visual in the export shows consumed billed storage in GB details for workspaces in selected capacity by day or week.
+>There is an export button on top of the page to go to a page for exporting data.The matrix visual in the export shows billed storage in GB details for workspaces in selected capacity by day or week.

 ## Next steps